 Connecting and Selling to Your Followers

 But by and large, for most of the previous decade, a brand's social media account was a one-way street: they posted, and you read their posts.
-That brands have since become much more accessible, functional, and more interactive is one of the most significant social media changes businesses have yet experienced online.
+That brands have since become much more accessible, functional, and interactive is one of the most significant social media changes businesses have yet experienced online.

-Meanwhile, this year, platforms like Facebook and Pinterest, have incorporated further ecommerce capacities within their own websites, nudging users toward products, and enabling customers to make purchases right then and there.
-All of these trends point to a greater integration within the very platforms businesses once saw primarily as a means to generate publicity and awareness.
-Before, customers had to search for, visit, then navigate through a retailer's site to buy goods they saw on Facebook or Pinterest, or uncover a company's customer service email to talk another human being.
+Meanwhile, this year, platforms like Facebook and Pinterest have incorporated further e-commerce capacities within their websites, nudging users toward products and enabling customers to make purchases immediately.
+These trends point to greater integration within the platforms businesses once saw primarily as a means to generate publicity and awareness.
+Before, customers had to search for, visit, and then navigate through a retailer's site to buy goods they saw on Facebook or Pinterest or uncover a company's customer service email to talk to another human being.
 Much of this is beginning to change, making the world of social media all the more exciting and profitable for businesses.

-Similarly, this spring, Facebook and Instagram announced Shops, enabling purchases on the very same apps customers visit to check a store's hours, or find updates about online retailer's new products.
+Similarly, this spring, Facebook and Instagram announced Shops, enabling purchases on the same apps customers visit to check a store's hours or find updates about an online retailer's new products.
 Businesses on Shops no longer need to buy ads to "reduce friction in the path to purchase," as Instagram boasts.
-Any business, of any size, can set up a presence on Shops for free, uploading their inventory catalog, allowing users to browse, save, and buy products.
-Sellers have the option of sending browsers to their site to purchase with the click of a button, or they can allow customers to check out right on Facebook or Instagram.
+Any business of any size can set up a presence in Shops for free, uploading their inventory catalog and allowing users to browse, save, and buy products.
+Sellers can send browsers to their site to purchase with the click of a button, or they can allow customers to check out right on Facebook or Instagram.

 That's because Facebook has lately fashioned itself as a customer service nexus for companies on its platform.
 Facebook indicates to users, in a sidebar, just how prompt and responsive a given company page is to requests, complaints, and inquiries delivered through its Messenger app.
 Of course, chat requests imply a quicker response time than traditional customer contact over email, and keeping up with all that correspondence can be difficult.
-One investment many companies find worthwhile is in the creation of chatbots, and some services such as Mobile Monkey and Chatfuel help you create them without code, and for free.
-And data has shown a robust, friendly presence on Messenger translates to high customer trust and loyalty.
+One investment many companies find worthwhile is in the creation of chatbots, and some services such as Customers.ai and Chatfuel help you create them without code and for free.
+Data has shown a robust, friendly presence on Messenger translates to high customer trust and loyalty.

-So many of these ecommerce developments are less than a year old, and provide an exciting, promising opportunity for your business to build relationships and sell to customers it might not have had otherwise.
+So many of these e-commerce developments are less than a year old and provide an exciting, promising opportunity for your business to build relationships and sell to customers it might not have had otherwise.
 That sounds like a trend worth paying attention to.